 Shop Everlane here.

 Operating out of Kolkata, India, Kowtow’s clothing is made by workers who are provided dozens of incredible benefits, from clean and comfortable workspaces to education and donation programs for the local village’s farmers.
 The brand is 100 percent committed not only to the people who manufacture its garments but also to using only Fair Trade, organic materials.
+Plus, they’ve really stepped up their design game in the past year, and their inspiring message has even found its way to an established brick-and-mortar boutique in Paris.

 Shop Kowtow here.